 Disclosure: Dr. Sharma has served on advisory boards for Bayer and Novartis, for which he has received honoraria.
 Dr. Sharma has also received grants from both Bayer and Novartis.

-Dr. Davin Johnson, an ophthalmology resident at Queen's University, is the Associate Editor of Optocase.
-Dr. Johnson completed his undergraduate and medical degrees at Queen’s University, and has authored numerous publications which appear in the peer-reviewed literature.
+Dr. Davin Johnson, an Adjunct Professor in the Department of Ophthalmology at Queen's University, is the Associate Editor of Optocase.
+Dr. Johnson completed his undergraduate, medical degree, and Opthalmology residency at Queen’s University, and has authored numerous publications which appear in the peer-reviewed literature.

 His publications have appeared in prestigious journals such as JAMA and Current Opinion in Ophthalmology, as well as others including the Canadian Journal of Ophthalmology and Journal of Cataract and Refractive Surgery.
 He has also authored many Ophthaproblem articles that appear in Canadian Family Physician - the official journal of the College of Family Physicians.